 We worked around the house and organized gear.

 Friday - Sunday March 24 - 6, 2017

 We attended the Alamama Hiking Trail Society conference at Camp McDowel, Nauvoo, Alabama.
 I gave one presentation on hiking technique and another on the long trail network of the eastern states.
 These were well received.
-There were many other informative talks, and with two tracks, I unfortunately could not attend them all.
-A Robert Pasquill Jr gave one on the history of the Pinhoti, and has written several books on the history ofthe CCC in Alabama.
+There were many other informative talks, but with two tracks, I unfortunately could not attend them all.
+A Robert Pasquill Jr gave one on the history of the Pinhoti, and has written several books on the history of the CCC in Alabama.